Guide to Christmas in Yorkshire 2025

 Christmas trails

 Combining adventure and exploration with Yorkshire’s many fascinating historical sites, nothing beats a Christmas trail when it comes to family fun.
-In York, you can embark on the delicious Gourmet Christmas Food Hunt, which takes you to some of the city’s top eateries, while Bolton Abbey holds its annual 12 Days of Christmas trail, which encourages families to explore the winter woodland in order to solve a festive mystery.
+In York, you can embark on the fabulous York Christmas Walking Tour, which invites you to discover Christmas traditions through the ages, while Bolton Abbey holds its annual 12 Days of Christmas trail, which encourages families to explore the winter woodland in order to solve a festive mystery.
 Or, for something utterly magical, you can combine a good old-fashioned trail with a dazzling display of lights at Stockeld Park’s incredible Winter Illuminations, which transform the already Enchanted Forest into a jaw-dropping celebration of light and colour.

 Christmas theatre

-Oh how we love panto, from the cheesy jokes that never fail to make you laugh to the larger-than-life characters that get the audience involved – it really is fun for the whole family.
-This year, Yorkshire is hosting a variety of fantastic shows, from a rock and roll take on Robin Hood to a classic retelling of Sleeping Beauty.
-For those who love a traditional tale of literal Christmas spirits, A Christmas Carol will be brought to life on the stage in York.
-With music written by Alan Menkin (known for his scores for The Little Mermaid, Aladdin, and Beauty and the Beast), this musical is sure to add a smile to even Scrooge’s crumpled face.
+Oh, how we love panto, from the cheesy jokes that never fail to make you laugh to the larger-than-life characters that get the audience involved – it really is fun for the whole family.
+This year, Yorkshire is hosting a variety of fantastic shows, from Cinderella at The Georgian Theatre Royal to Beauty and the Beast at The Victoria Theatre

 Festive swims